dereuromark/cakephp-flash/docs/README.md

 ```

 ### Rendering each type in a separate process
-The following would only render (and remove) the error messages:
+The following would only render (and consume) the error messages:
 ```php
 <?= $this->Flash->render('flash', ['types' => ['error']]) ?>
 ```